 Disclaimer: The IRI seasonal forecast is a research product.
 Please see the NOAA CPC forecast for the official seasonal forecast over the U.S. Please consult your country’s national meteorological service for the official forecast for your country.

 Please see the ‘Discussion’ item for an overview of the individual forecasts.

-The climatological base period used is 1982-2010.
+The climatological base period currently used is 1991-2020.
 Details of the forecast system, post-processing, and recommended references for citation can be found here.
 Forecasts from the individual NMME models are shown on NOAA CPC’s website.
 Verifications of IRI’s real-time forecasts issued since 1998 can be found on the Seasonal Climate Verifications pages.

 To aid in interpretation of the forecast probabilities, maps of the observed precipitation and temperature percentiles are plotted in physical units here: Climatological Percentiles Maproom.

 The IRI forecasts are also available as a flexible probabilistic format, providing the probability of exceedance (or non-exceedance) of a user-specified percentile of the climatological distribution: Go to IRI Flexible Forecasts